Argentina Country Commercial Guide

 Banking Systems

-Argentina’s Central Bank (BCRA) is the implementing authority and the regulatory body which issues standards and controls activities of financial institutions.
-In order to operate in Argentina, foreign banks must register with the BCRA and obtain appropriate authorization prior to engaging in banking activities in the country.
+Argentina’s Central Bank (BCRA) is the implementing authority and the regulatory body which issues standards and oversees activities of financial institutions.
+To operate in Argentina, foreign banks must register with the BCRA and obtain appropriate authorization prior to engaging in banking activities in the country.
 Furthermore, there are minimum capital requirements for these entities to be allowed to do business.

 Foreign Exchange Controls